Percy Locey

-Percy P. Locey (November 28, 1894 – August 1981) was an American football player, coach, and a college athletics administrator.
+Percy P. Locey (November 28, 1894 – August 12, 1981) was an American football player, coach, and a college athletics administrator.
 He served as the head football coach at the University of Denver from 1932 to 1935.
-He was the athletic director the latter at Oregon State College from 1937 to 1947.
+He moved on to become the athletic director his alma mater, Oregon State College, from 1937 to 1947.

 Locey was inducted into the Oregon Sports Hall of Fame in 1981 and into the Oregon State University Sports Hall of Fame in 1990.

+Biography

 Playing career

-Locey enrolled at Oregon State in 1915 and played competitive football as a freshman.
-His career and education, however, was put on hold for a short period during World War I. Returning to Oregon State in 1921, he became an outstanding tackle on the Oregon State Aggies football team.
-Locey lettered in 1915 and again from 1921 to 1923 and was team captain in 1923.
+Locey enrolled at Oregon State in 1915 and played competitive football as a freshman, earning an athletic letter.
+His career and education, however, was put on hold for a short period during World War I.

+Returning to Oregon State in 1921, he became an outstanding tackle on the Oregon State Aggies football team.
+He was elected as team captain in 1922.

 Locey was chosen to play in the 1925 East–West Shrine Game for his on-field achievements.
-He also served as student body president his senior years at Oregon State (1923–24).
+He also served as student body president his senior year at Oregon State (1923–24).

 In 1926, Locey played football at the Olympic Club in San Francisco.
 He was a member of the Olympic's "Winged-O" football eleven that handed the University of California's "Wonder Team" their first loss in five seasons.

 Coaching career

 In 1928, Locey took over as the head football coach at the Olympic Club in San Francisco.
-In his first year with the Olympic Club, his team posted an undefeated season, with wins over future Pac-10 schools Stanford and California.
+In his first year at the helm, his team posted an undefeated season, with wins over Pacific coast collegiate powers Stanford and California.
 After the success of that season, Locey was promoted to head coach of all sports at the athletic club.
 He was named the coach of the West team in the annual East-West Shrine game in 1929, though his team was defeated that year, 19–7.

 His next head coaching position was at the University of Denver, where he spent four seasons coaching in Denver and posted an overall record of 20–14–3, never having a losing season.